Stocks and Broths with Rachael Mamane

 Tickets include class instruction and tastings, one glass of wine/beer, plus light snacks.
 Rachael's book will be available to purchase.

 time5:30pm - 7:00pm

 How much meat students take home at the end of each class depends on the protein we use for that class and the type of class.
 In some classes we cook and eat all the meat we work on and students do not go home with anything.
 In others, a pig butchery class for instance, students split up and go home with all the meat we butcher.
 The animals we buy for our classes do not come to us weighing exactly the same.
 While we have a pretty good idea, within 10-20 lbs, as to how much we will end up working with, we cannot give exact numbers.
 We have, however, provided general estimates in all our class descriptions.
 We do our best to price the classes based on the average weights of the animals we have used for past classes.
-We also do our best to split up the meat as evenly as possible, but there are only two tenderloins on an animal, so....you get the idea.
+We also do our best to split up the meat as evenly as possible, but there are only two tenderloins on a pig, so....you get the idea.
 If you are taking a class in which each student gets their own animal (i.e. a duck or chicken butchery class), you'll go home with the parts of the animal you work on.

 Most classes have a 10-12 person limit.
 We do not hold classes if we have fewer than 8 people signed up.

 The majority of our classes occur at The Nightwood.
 A vibrant community space, a creative studio, and a bold experiment that reimagines the intersection between food, drink and design, The Nightwood is entirely owned and operated by women—a dream team of storytellers, seekers, and action-takers—who are passionate about thoughtfully-produced food, beautifully-designed spaces, and creative collaboration.
 The Nightwood tribe includes chefs, butchers, event planners, farm-to-table experts, writers, and design mavens.
 The Portland Meat Collective is proud to be an integral member of The Nightwood's tribe.